stevenjmesser/visitmy.website/_posts/2020-07-03-the-commute-must-die.md

 ## Not-work stuff

 We’re heading back to London this weekend, so moods are up and down.
 Not just at the prospect of having to spend 6 hours in the car, but also because, well, we’ve grown to love it here.
 And though I do love where we are in New Cross, there have been numerous benefits to living here.

 - No commute
 - Not woken up by sirens, ever
 - Don’t need to wear earplugs at night
 - Mountains to walk in are right there! *points*
 - Some mornings I can smell the sea on the air

 Not being close to friends has been a bummer, but like most other folk we’ve filled in that social gap with video calls and virtual pubs and tabletop RPGs.
 In a way, we’ve just been nudged towards things we could have been mostly doing anyway.

 Can’t wait to get back and have a mix though.
-Good thing about lockdown: I've started buying records[^1] again.
-Mad to think that I would gladly spend £20 a week on records in 2007–10 but in recent years I've been like, 'Hmm, is £2 on that digital single sensible?'
+Good thing about lockdown: I’ve started buying records[^1] again.
+Mad to think that I would gladly spend £20 a week on records in 2007–10 but in recent years I’ve been like, ‘Hmm, is £2 on that digital single sensible?’
 No more of that.
 Getting back into mixing and splashing out on music.
 Making more time to enjoy music without Spotify.
 Roll da bass!

 I’ll actually be able to update my website too.
 Because I left my main machine at home I’ve been writing these weeknotes on a Google Doc, so expect a flurry of posts when I get back.